Cloudstic uses a distributed lock protocol stored directly inside the repository (underDocumentation Index

 TOCTOU Mitigation

 Object stores like S3 and B2 don’t support atomic conditional writes.
-To reduce the risk of two processes claiming a lock simultaneously:
+To reduce the risk of two processes claiming a lock simultaneously:- Exclusive lock: After writing

-index/lock.exclusive, the engine immediately re-reads it and verifies holder + acquired_at still match.
-If another process won the race, the acquire fails.
+index/lock.exclusive, the engine immediately re-reads it and verifiesholder + acquired_atstill match.
+If another process won the race, the acquire fails. - Shared lock: After writing

-index/lock.shared/<timestamp>, the engine re-checks index/lock.exclusive.
+index/lock.shared/<timestamp>, the engine re-checksindex/lock.exclusive.
 If an exclusive lock appeared concurrently, the shared lock entry is deleted and the acquire fails.

 This mitigation reduces but does not eliminate races on eventually-consistent stores.
 In practice, the acquire-then-verify pattern makes collisions vanishingly rare.